beabee-communityrm/beabee/README.md

 ### 📰 Documentation

-Documentation is currently very limited, email [will.franklin@beabee.io](mailto:will.franklin@beabee.io) if you have any questions.
+Documentation is currently very limited, please [contact us](#contact-us) and we will try to adapt the documentation accordingly.

 The codebase is broadly split into a few different parts